Overthrust (band): History

+The band currently consists of vocalist and bassist Tshomarelo "Vulture Thrust" Mosaka, lead guitarist Shalton "Spencer Thrust" Monnawadikgang, rhythm guitarist Godwill "Zehst Thrust" Gabatlwaelwe and drummer Balatedi "Beast Thrust" Folai.

-Overthrust recorded their first single album "FREEDOM IN THE DARK" at Stux Daemon Studio in Tlokweng on April 10, 2011, and Recorded the second album in December 2014 at "Metal Records" in Gaborone, which was produced by Ivo Sbrana and Giuseppe Sbrana of Skinflint, this first full-length album Desecrated Deeds to Decease was then released on May 26, 2015.
-The Katutura and Brutal Africa Splits and were released in March and September respectively.
-The latest Album "Suicide Torment" was recorded at Village Sound Studio by Leroy Nyoni and Mastered and Mixed in Florida at Indian River Music Company by Jason Banning.
+Overthrust recorded their first EP "Freedom in the Dark" at Stux Daemon Studio in Tlokweng on April 10, 2011.
+They recorded their first full length, "Desecrated Deeds to Decease" on May 26, 2015.
+The Katutura and Brutal Africa Splits EPs were released in March and September respectively.
+Their EP "Suicide Torment" was recorded at Village Sound Studio by Leroy Nyoni and released on 20 December 2019.
+The recording of their second album "Infected by Myth" was postponed to December 2021 due to the COVID-19 pandemic, and the album was eventually released in 2024.

 The band self-organizes both their small and big metal festival such as their annual Overthrust Winter Metal Mania Fest which is a charity event that has been going for 10 years now and specializes in caring for the disadvantaged and disabled children in society and local AIDS-campaign.
 The band toured Holland, Finland, Belgium, Angola, South Africa, Germany and Switzerland for the first time in Summer 2016 then 2017, 2018 and played have Wacken Open Air in 2016 and the International Sommerfestival in Hamburg.